The many routes to the ubiquitous Bradley-Terry model: Discussion

-The geometric motivation of Section \ref{sec: geometric} and the permutation-based model of Section \ref{sec: Mallows} may also be applied to extend the situations covered by ranking in a way that is consistent with these well-established sports norms.
+The geometric motivation of Section \ref{sec: geometric} and the model based on permutations of Section \ref{sec: Mallows} may also be applied to extend the situations covered by ranking in a way that is consistent with these well-established sports norms.
 For example, in athletics --- or track and field in North American parlance --- it is common for races to be of variable size and to have different entrants at each race.
-If $T$, of size $n$, is the total set of competitors, let $A_k$, of size $n_k$, be the set of competitors in race $k$, and $r_{ik}$ the finishing position for competitor $i \in T$.
+If $A$, of size $n$, is the total set of competitors, let $A_k$, of size $n_k$, be the set of competitors in race $k$, and let $r_{ik}$ be the finishing position for competitor $i \in T$ in race $k$.
 Then we can define a result vector of length $n$ for race $k$, $\mathbf{x}_k$, with value

 if $i \in A_k$ and zero otherwise.
-Consistent with Sections \ref{sec: geometric} and \ref{sec: Mallows}, a rating vector $\lambda$ can then be determined by minimising the cumulative squared Euclidean distance
+Consistent with Sections \ref{sec: geometric} and \ref{sec: Mallows}, a rating vector $\lambda$ can then be determined by minimizing the cumulative squared Euclidean distance

-giving a rating consistent with the Bradley-Terry model in the pairwise comparison case.
+giving a rating consistent with the Bradley--Terry model in the pairwise comparison case, but extended to allow for multiple different competitors in each contest.